lurchmath/lde/README.md

 ## Repository structure

- * `src/` folder is where the code is, in
+ * `src/` folder is where the source code lives, written in [Literate CoffeeScript](http://coffeescript.org/#literate).
-   [Literate CoffeeScript](http://coffeescript.org/#literate).
- * `release/` folder is where it gets compiled to JavaScript.
+ * `release/` folder stores the sources that have been compiled to JavaScript.
-    * To do this in your own copy of the repo: run `gulp`.
+    * To compile everything in your own copy of the repo, run `gulp`.
  * `docs/` is where the documentation source files are written in Markdown.
- * `site/` contains the documentation, compiled to a static site
+ * `site/` contains the documentation, compiled to a static site.
-    * To do this in your own copy of the repo: run `gulp docs`.
+    * To rebuild the docs in your own copy of the repo, run `gulp docs`.
     * This requires you to have [mkdocs](http://www.mkdocs.org/) installed.
     * Pushing changes to this folder to GitHub will update the main site documentation, linked to above.
+    * Consequently, any time you change the content of the `docs/` folder, you should rebuild them into `site/` before committing and pushing, or your documentation updates will not be visible on the docs site.
  * `tests/` contains the source code for the unit tests.
-    * To run all of these in your own copy of the repo: run `gulp test`.
+    * To run all tests in your own copy of the repo, run `gulp test`.

 To control how the docs are built, edit [mkdocs.yml](mkdocs.yml).